pion/website/content/en/blog/you-do-not-need-ice.md

 Sending 'LyNhyhMxmQinOsq'
 ```

 So why is that?
-I thought that you *needed* ICE for WebRTC to function?
+I thought that you *needed* STUN or TURN for WebRTC to function?
 Not so!

 In the following blog post, I hope to explain why it's not necessary, and dig into the specifics of how ICE, STUN, TURN, and SDP all work.